Dear John (2010 film): Box office

 Dear John has grossed $80,014,842 in North America and $34,962,262 in other territories for a worldwide total of $114,977,104.

 In its opening weekend, the film grossed $30,468,614, finishing first at the box office, knocking off Avatar after seven weekends in first place and making it the best debut for a film based on a Nicholas Sparks novel.

 The film was the second highest debut for a film opening Super Bowl weekend, just shy of Hannah Montana & Miley Cyrus: Best of Both Worlds Concert in 2008.

 Critical reception

-The film received negative reviews from critics, with some praising the casting, but many dismissing its characters and writing as generic.

-On Rotten Tomatoes, the film holds a 28% approval rating based on 137 reviews, with an average score of 4.50/10.
+The film received mixed reviews from critics.
+On Rotten Tomatoes, the film holds a 28% approval rating based on 136 reviews, with an average score of 4.50/10.
 The website's critics consensus reads: "Built from many of the same ingredients as other Nicholas Sparks tearjerkers, Dear John suffers from its clichéd framework, as well as Lasse Hallstrom's curiously detached directing."
-Metacritic, which assigns a weighted average score out of 100 from film critics' reviews, reports a rating of 43 based on 34 reviews, indicating "mixed or average reviews".
+Metacritic, which assigns a weighted average score out of 100 from film critics' reviews, reports a rating of 43 based on 34 reviews, indicating "mixed or average" reviews.